Lyocell: Uses

-It is used in many everyday fabrics.
+Lyocell is used in many everyday fabrics.
 Staple fibres are used in clothes such as denim, chino, underwear, casual wear, and towels.
 Filament fibres, which are generally longer and smoother than staple fibres, are used in items that have a silkier appearance such as women's clothing and men's dress shirts.
 Lyocell may be blended with a variety of other fibres such as silk, cotton, rayon, polyester, linen, nylon, and wool.
 When mixed with other fibres, the resulting fabric is much stronger and more resistant to wear, tear, and pilling.
 Lyocell also is used in conveyor belts, speciality papers, and medical dressings.

 Properties

 Fibrillation of Lyocell may produce a "peach-fuzz" feel.

 Lyocell shares many properties with other fibres such as cotton, linen, silk, ramie, hemp, and viscose rayon (to which it is very closely related chemically).
 Lyocell is 50% more absorbent than cotton, and has a longer wicking distance compared to modal fabrics of a similar weave.

 Compared to cotton, consumers often say Lyocell fibres feel softer and "airier", due to their better ability to wick moisture.
 Industry claims of higher resistance to wrinkling are as yet unsupported.
 Lyocell fabric may be machine washed or dry cleaned.
 It drapes well and may be dyed many colours, needing slightly less dye than cotton to achieve the same depth of colour.